suhaniboxi-creator/Vityarthi-Project/README.md

 ## **Features include:**
 #
 ### **Add Expenses:**
-It can easily add expenses under pre-defined categories.
+- It can easily add expenses under pre-defined categories.
-The user can also make notes for each expense added.
+- The user can also make notes for each expense added.
-The expenses are automtaically added to the budget csv file.
+-The expenses are automtaically added to the budget csv file.

 ### **View Expenses:**
-The user can view all their expenses.
+-The user can view all their expenses.
-Very Useful for reviewing past entries.
+-Very Useful for reviewing past entries.

 ### **Spending Analytics:**
-Calculates total expenses.
+- Calculates total expenses.
- Displays category wise total expenses
+- Displays category wise total expenses
- Also identifies highest spent category.
+- Also identifies highest spent category.

 ### **Based on CSV file**
-It uses CSV file to store the file.
+- It uses CSV file to store the file.
-Simple and lightweight
+- Simple and lightweight

 ## **Technologies/Tools used**
-Python ,
+- Python
-CSV File handiling ,
+- CSV File handiling
-OS Module ,
+- OS Module
-Dictionary/Lists Data structures.
+- Dictionary/Lists Data structures

 ## **Instructions For Testing**
 ### To Test **'Add Expense'**
-Enter a valid date, item , amount and category.
+- Enter a valid date, item , amount and category.
-The entered data will automatically be updated in the CSV file.
+- The entered data will automatically be updated in the CSV file.

 ### To test **'View Expenses'**
-Displays the records as entered.
+- Displays the records as entered.

 ### To test **'Invalid Input'**
-If the user enters a non numeric data type in amount then it will display invalid input.
+- If the user enters a non numeric data type in amount then it will display invalid input.

 ### To test **'View Analytics'**
-It will add entries across different categories.
+- It will add entries across different categories.
-Display total spendings and the highest spent category.
+- Display total spendings and the highest spent category.